 Investment and savings are terms often used interchangeably.
 That's wrong.

 Investment does not need saving to happen, it just needs cash.
 It's indifferent as to where that cash comes from: it can be from savings and it can be from borrowing and it can be from tax.
 There is no tie between investment and saving: it's just one can be used for the other, but need not be.

 We can afford pensions for the old in this country, now and in the future.
 But we can't if we save for them.
 Saving removes our chance of meeting the needs of the old.
 In fact, as 'Making Pensions Work' shows, that saving arrangement in the private sector has already failed.
-The tax subsidy the private sector pension now receives annually already provides the private pension sector with more cash each year than it pays out in payments to those in retirement.
-The result is that right now every single penny of pension paid in this country is at cost to the state because the private sector pension model has already failed.
+The tax subsidy the private sector pension now receives annually has already provided the private pension sector with more cash each year than it has paid out in payments to those in retirement.
+The result is that the situation has already arisen where every single penny of pension paid in this country is at cost to the state.